AtlantaBlack/HW01_Code_Refactor/README.md

-# BCS HW 01 - Code Refactoring
+# Code Refactoring for Horiseon

 ## Description